rkaushik29/LRU-geo-distributed/question-c/readme.md

 There are two output files:

 - `server_out` : This contains the cache state of all servers after each request completes.
-- `client_out` : This contains the data returned by servers to clients, along with which server the response came from.
+- `client_out` : This contains the data returned by servers to clients, along with which server the response came from. *Note:* due to code structure, this file has to be cleared manually after each execution of clients.py.